tasniakader/TK-Music-Library/README.md

 ## Acknowledgments

-Special thanks to Professor Barsoum for his support.
+Special thanks to Professor Barsoum for his support and invaluable insights.

 ## Contact